rupertparry/personal-website/index.md

 </li>
 <li>

-**[Semi-Conductor](https://experiments.withgoogle.com/semi-conductor) is an experiment in interfaces.** What if you could change the feel and tempo of digital music without an interface at all, just by waving your arms like aconductor?
+**[Semi-Conductor](https://experiments.withgoogle.com/semi-conductor) is an experiment in interfaces.** What if you could change the feel and tempo of digital music without an interface at all, just by waving your arms like a conductor?
 It's been [featured in the MIM Museum in Chile](https://www.futuro360.com/videos/inteligencia-artificial-ninos-ninas-mim_20190813/) and experienced by over 200,000 people worldwide.
 Plus, it's [open source](https://github.com/googlecreativelab/semi-conductor).

 </li>
 <li>